corner box

 Page 1, panel 1

-Booster Gold and Maxima rescue bystanders from an inferno creating by a blazing LexOil tanker truck damaged by an alien monster during his rampage through Ohio in Superman: The Man of Steel #18.
+Booster Gold and Maxima rescue bystanders from a blazing LexOil tanker truck damaged by an alien monster during his rampage through Ohio in Superman: The Man of Steel #18 (story titled "Doomsday!
+Part One").
 The monster, which will finally be named later in this issue, first appeared in Superman: The Man of Steel #17.

 Page 2, panel 1

-Other Justice Leaguers present attempting to control the fire are Bloodwynd, Blue Beetle II, Fire, Guy Gardner, and Ice.
+Other Justice Leaguers on the scene, trying to extinguish the inferno, are Bloodwynd, Blue Beetle II, Fire, Guy Gardner, and Ice.

 Page 4, panel 3